-Dr. Donald Ratajczak is a consulting economist and the former Chairman and Chief Executive Officer of Brainworks Ventures, Inc., an enterprise development company he founded in 2000.
+- (1) Class I director. - (2) Class III director. - E. Randall Chestnut joined the Company in January 1995 as Vice President, Corporate Development.
+Since then, he has been an executive of the Company, and in July 2001, he was elected President, Chief Executive Officer and Chairman of the Board. - Dr. Donald Ratajczak is a consulting economist and the former Chairman and Chief Executive Officer of Brainworks Ventures, Inc., an enterprise development company he founded in 2000.
 He is also Regent's Professor Emeritus of the Robinson College of Business at Georgia State University.
 From 1997 to 2000, he was Regent's Professor of Economics at Georgia State University, and from 1973 to 1997, he was a Professor or Associate Professor in that department.
 He is also the founder, and from 1973 to 2000 was the Director, of the Economic Forecasting Center at Georgia State University.
-He is a member of the Board of Directors of Citizens Bankshares Corporation.
+He is a member of the board of directors of Citizens Bankshares Corporation.

-Patricia Stensrud is currently President of A&H Manufacturing, a leading packaging company with operations in the United States, China and the United Kingdom.
-In November 2010, she co-founded The SilkRoute Partnership, an advisory firm providing strategic business development expertise for luxury and lifestyle brands within the fashion, beauty and consumer product sectors.
-She is also the founder of Hudson River Partners LLC, established in 2003, in which Ms. Stensrud has served as principal and managing partner, focused on private real estate investment and advisory due diligence for various merger and acquisition initiatives.
-From January 2005 until November 2005, she served as President of the Women's Sportswear Division of Tommy Hilfiger USA, and prior to that was Chief Executive Officer of Victoria + Co, a division of Jones Apparel Group.
-Ms. Stensrud presently serves as a member of the board of directors of Christopher & Banks Corporation and is Board Chair for the Girl Scouts Council of Greater New York.
+Patricia Stensrud is currently President of A&H Worldwide, a leading packaging company with global operations in the United States, China and the United Kingdom.
+In February 2014, she co-founded BodyLuxe Group LLC, a fashion design enterprise targeting women's apparel and shapewear.
+She is also a co-founder of The SilkRoute Partnership, an advisory firm providing strategic business development expertise for luxury and lifestyle brands within the fashion, beauty and consumer product sectors, and the founder of Hudson River Partners LLC, established in 2003, where Ms. Stensrud has served as principal and managing partner, focused on private real estate investment and advisory due diligence for various merger and acquisition initiatives.
+From January 2005 until November 2005, she served as President of the Women's Sportswear Division of Tommy Hilfiger USA, and prior to that she was Chief Executive Officer of Victoria + Co, a division of Jones Apparel Group.
+Ms. Stensrud presently serves as a member of the board of directors of Christopher & Banks Corporation and is Board Chair Emeritus for the Girl Scouts Council of Greater New York.